Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
+- All MIPS instructions are 32 bits
-- Fixed 32-bit length simplifies:
+- Fixed length simplifies:
-  - Instruction fetch
+  - Instruction fetch (always fetch 32 bits)
-  - Decoding
+  - Instruction decode (know where fields are)
-  - Pipelining
+  - Pipelining (uniform instruction size)
-- All instructions same size = predictable
+- Trade-off: some bits may be unused

 ---